Sofía y Pancho, Mexico, filter coffee

 Sofía y Pancho - filter coffee from Mexico

-A rare coffee of the Pluma variety from the town of the same name, Pluma Hidalgo, in the southwest of Mexico.
+A rare coffee of the Pluma variety from the town of the same name, Pluma Hidalgo, in southwestern Mexico.
 Rosé-like notes meet a deep nutty base and are structured by a delicate acidity.
-A nano story from a mountain nest in Mexico reaches you at home and our fascination with coffee is further nourished.
+A nano-story from a mountain nest in Mexico reaches your home and our fascination with coffee is further nourished.

 Roasted for: all common filter methods